FAQs and Resources

 6. Do you need to have an ownership group or a trainer in place before you buy a yearling at the sales?

 No, you can buy a yearling and sort out those logistics later.
+This flexibility ensures anyone can participate, even if you’re new to the sport.
 As long as the criteria are met before the horse races, it will be Next Gen eligible.

-7. How does the eligibility criteria work to get the Harness Million Bonus?
+7. How does the criteria work to be Next Gen eligible?

-8. How can you tell if a horse is Next Gen eligible?
+8. How can you tell if a horse is by a Next Gen eligible sire?

-At the sales, all Next Gen eligible horses will have a special sticker on them alerting prospective buyers.
+At the sales, all Next Gen-sired horses will have a special sticker on them alerting prospective buyers.
 NZB will also make people aware at the time the horse goes through the sales ring.
+HRNZ has also released a catalogue highlighting yearlings by Next Gen-eligible sires.
+You can request a copy by contacting the HRNZ office or via this link: 2025 Next Gen Sired Yearlings.
+The catalogue will also be available from Cambridge Raceway, Alexandra Park, Addington Raceway, NZB Standardbred, and Southern Harness.

 9. What does success look like for this scheme?

-We want to see people getting enthused about new ownership and racing opportunities in our sport.
-We also want yearling buyers to place their horses with emerging trainers.
-From an ownership and training perspective, it's all about widening the net and providing more opportunities for everyone.
+Success means creating excitement about new ownership and racing opportunities, fostering collaboration, and ensuring harness racing thrives for generations to come.
+We also want yearling buyers to place their horses with emerging trainers, creating opportunities for those building their careers.
+From an ownership and training perspective, it’s all about widening the net and providing more opportunities for everyone.

 10. Is this a one-off, and can you imagine the scheme becoming a regular feature of the NZB Sales?

-Our intention is for it to become a long-term scheme that will see new owners get involved in the sport.
-As mentioned, funding has been secured for the next three years.
-We think the scheme has real potential, and that 2025 will be the start of something very positive for the sport.
+Our intention is for this to become a long-term scheme that will see new owners get involved in the sport.
+While funding has been secured for the next three years, we view 2025 as the beginning of something very positive for the sport.
+Future updates and expansions of the scheme will be considered based on its success and participant feedback.